elastic/terraform-provider-ec/README.md

 We now have Terraform provider for Elastic Stack https://github.com/elastic/terraform-provider-elasticstack which should be used for any operations on Elastic Stack products.

+## Support

+We welcome questions on how to use the Elastic providers.
+The providers are supported by Elastic.
+General questions, bugs and product issues should be raised in their corresponding repositories, either for the Elastic Stack provider, or the Elastic Cloud one.
+Questions can also be directed to the discuss forum. https://discuss.elastic.co/c/orchestration.

+We will not, however, fix bugs upon customer demand, as we have to prioritize all pending bugs and features, as part of the product's backlog and release cycles.

+### Support tickets severity

+Support tickets related to the Terraform provider can be opened with Elastic, however since the provider is just a client of the underlying product API's, we will not be able to treat provider related support requests as a Severity-1 (Immedediate time frame).
+Urgent, production-related Terraform issues can be resolved via direct interaction with the underlying project API or UI.
+We will ask customers to resort to these methods to resolve downtime or urgent issues.

 ## Example usage

 _These examples are forward looking and might use an unreleased version, for a current view of working examples, please refer to the [Terraform registry documentation](https://registry.terraform.io/providers/elastic/ec/latest/docs)._